longshorej/activator-lagom-java-chirper/DEPLOY.md

 Looking at the application log files are part of the regular support activities.
 With applications built in microservice fashion, the number of log files to be inspected can grow significantly.
 The effort to inspect and trace these log files will grow significantly since each of these log files is located in separate machines.

-[Production Suite](https://www.lightbend.com/platform/production) provides an out-of-the-box solution to collect and consolidate the logs generated by the application deployed and launched through the [Production Suite](https://www.lightbend.com/platform/production) itself.
+[Enterprise Suite](https://www.lightbend.com/platform/production) provides an out-of-the-box solution to collect and consolidate the logs generated by the application deployed and launched through the [Enterprise Suite](https://www.lightbend.com/platform/production) itself.

 Once consolidated, the logs then can be viewed using `conduct logs` command.